SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 ## Description
 You are hired by a TV company to create a program that calculates whether it is possible for customers to purchase access to TV series that they would like to watch.

-You receive a budget and the number of series that the user will want to purchase.
+You receive a budget and the number of series that the user wants to purchase.

 Each item has a **title** and a **price**.